 According to the World Health Organisation, we are facing an epidemic of obesity AND malnutrition at the same time!

 The good news is that the number of underweight children is trending down.
 However, the bad news is that the rate of overweight children is rising at a much steeper rate!

 Meanwhile, 22% of children under five (151 million) are stunted due to a lack of micronutrients and 51 million children are classified as ‘wasted’.

 While we can use synthetic fertilisers to produce food more cheaply and quickly that comes with its downsides.
-As demonstrated the project management triangle below (that ironically looks like a Dorito chip), you if you do things more quickly and cheaply you will automatically sacrifice quality.
+As demonstrated in the project management triangle below (that ironically looks like a Dorito chip), if you do things more quickly and cheaply you will automatically sacrifice quality.